 The 2-way switch is normally used to control the conduction of current from two different locations.
 It is specially used in stairway cases or long hallways, where the lights can be turned on and off from each of both ends.
 It is widely used for general industrial purposes as well.
 It follows the working mechanism of a single pole double throw switch.

 A 2-way switch is two one-way switches merged into one.
 A 2-way switch has three terminals, one terminal is regarded as a common terminal.
 The others are called the L1 terminal and L2 terminal respectively.
-The switch carries another terminal that is the ground contact.
+The switch carries another terminal which is the ground contact.

 We typically use two 2-way switches in a circuit.
 The line of conduction is brought into the common terminals of both switches.
 A live wire is connected between the L1 terminals of both switches, the same is done for the L2 terminals as well.
 The track within the switch is altered by the toggle.